aws-solutions/qnabot-on-aws/workshops/reinvent2018/readme.md

 ![CloudFormation Starting Stack](images/00-arch.png)

 ### Checkpoint:
-The CloudFormation stack will take 15 to 25 minutes to launch.
+The CloudFormation stack will take 25 minutes to launch.
 Periodically check on the stack creation process in the CloudFormation Dashboard.
 If no stack shows up immediately, click the refresh button at the top right hand corner of your screen.
-Your stack should show status **CREATE\_COMPLETE** in roughly 15 minutes.
-If you select the box next to your stack and click on the **Events** tab, you can see what step it's on.
+Your stack should show status **CREATE\_COMPLETE** in roughly 25 minutes.

 If there was an [error](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/troubleshooting.html#troubleshooting-errors) during the stack creation process, CloudFormation will rollback and terminate.
 You can investigate and troubleshoot by looking in the Events tab.
 Any errors encountered during stack creation will appear in the event stream as a failure.

-Go ahead and start reading the next section while your stack creates.
+Go ahead and start reading the next section while your stack is being created.
 Once the stack has been created you can explore resources using the AWS console for ElasticSearch, Lex, Lambda, Cognito.

-You can also login to your new Cloud9 environment and use the AWS CLI commands to explore.

 If you have cli access to your AWS account you can also use the following commands to explore the resources being created.
 Later in Step 3 you'll setup an AWS Cloud9 IDE which you can also use to run these commands.

-#### Elasticsearch Service
+##### Elasticsearch Service
 <pre>
 $ aws es list-domain-names
 $ aws es describe-elasticsearch-domain --domain-name <b><i>DOMAIN-NAME</i></b>